wwwaylon/wwwaylon.github.io/archive/2024-11-01-reguations.md

 ### R
 - **Challenges and Customization**: Open-source tools like R require extra steps for compliance.
 In R, you may need to implement custom logging functions or use packages such as `validate` to ensure data integrity.
-- **Validation of Custom Code**: Every custom function, macro, or script needs rigorous documentation and validation to meet FDA standards.
+- **Validation of Custom Code**: Every custom function, macro, or script needs rigorous documentation and validation to meet FDA standards ([read more here](https://www.r-project.org/doc/R-FDA.pdf)).

 ### Macros and Functions
 In FDA settings, macros and functions undergo stringent testing and validation.
 For example, each macro may include documented input/output specifications, expected vs. actual results, and limitations to meet regulatory standards.

-## NIH-Funded Trials
+## NIH-Funded Environment

 While **data security and integrity** are still essential in NIH-funded studies, Part 11 compliance is typically not required, allowing more flexibility.